The Deepfake Dilemma: Navigating the Threat of AI-Generated Deception

 What started as a curiosity quickly became a serious threat.
 I've seen how deepfakes can:

-Destroy Reputations: A colleague in the public sector once showed me how deepfakes were being used to create compromising videos of political candidates.
+Destroy Reputations: Someone I know who works in government once showed me how deepfakes were being used to create compromising videos of political candidates.
 The damage to public trust was immediate and lasting, even after the videos were debunked.

-Enable Fraud: Years ago, a CEO was tricked into authorizing a $243,000 wire transfer based on a deepfake audio call impersonating his boss.
+Enable Fraud: According to published reports, years ago a CEO was tricked into authorizing a $243,000 wire transfer based on a deepfake audio call impersonating his boss.
 The technology had become sophisticated enough to fool someone who knew the voice intimately.
+When I tested voice cloning tools recently, I needed only 15 seconds of audio to generate a convincing clone.
+The quality wasn't perfect (slight robotic undertones), but over a compressed phone line?
+Probably indistinguishable.

 The Detection Arms Race: A Personal Journey